Piefou/git-cheatsheet/README.md

 `git rebase [branch]`
 Switch your current branch to the specified branch, then apply the changes you made

+`git fetch -p`
+Remove all local branches that does not exists on the remote

 ### Misc :

 `git config --global alias.[aliascmd] '[cmd]'`